miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

 high school, college, and office.
 How could I manage them?
 Unfortunately, they are nothing compared to this superb cute girl!

-How about making use of JavaScript's `Array.prototype` built-in method to take care of them?
+How about making use of JavaScript's `Array.prototype` built-in methods to take care of them?

 Here's a simple array that represent those 3 cute girls.